Electoral district of Ryde

 Ryde is an electoral district of the Legislative Assembly in the Australian state of New South Wales.
-It includes the suburbs and localities of Denistone, Denistone East, Denistone West, Macquarie Park, Marsfield, Meadowbank, Melrose Park, Ryde, North Ryde, West Ryde; and parts of Eastwood and Epping.

-It is currently represented by Victor Dominello of the Liberal Party.
+It is currently represented by Jordan Lane of the Liberal Party.

 History

 Ryde was created originally in 1894 with the abolition of multi-member districts, from part of Central Cumberland and named after and including Ryde.
 It was abolished in 1904 with the downsizing of the Legislative Assembly after Federation, but recreated in 1913.
 In 1920, the electoral districts of Ryde, Burwood, Drummoyne, Gordon and Willoughby were combined to create a new incarnation of Ryde, which elected five members by proportional representation.
 This was replaced by single member electorates, including Ryde, Burwood, Drummoyne, Eastwood, Gordon and Willoughby for the 1927 election.
 Ryde was abolished in 1968, being partly replaced by Yaralla and Fuller.
 In 1981 Ryde was recreated from the part of the abolished district of Yaralla north of the Parramatta River and part of the abolished district of Fuller.
 In 1991, Ryde was abolished again, but in 1999, Gladesville and Eastwood were abolished and largely replaced by a fourth incarnation of Ryde and Epping.